 What we do not fund

-Grants from the Association for Art History cannot fund further or higher education (university fees, course books etc) or student living expenses.
+Grants from the Association for Art History cannot fund further or higher education (university fees, course books etc), student living expenses or unpaid internships.

 Staff members and trustees of the Association for Art History and their relatives and partners are not eligible for our grants.